Chiang Kai-shek: Rule

 Despite being a conservative, Chiang supported modernization policies such as scientific advancement, universal education, and women's rights.
-The Kuomintang and the Nationalist Government supported women's suffrage and education and the abolition of polygamy and foot binding.
-Under Chiang's leadership, the Republic of China government also enacted a women's quota in the parliament with reserved seats for women.
-During the Nanjing Decade, average Chinese citizens received education they had been denied by the dynasties.
-This increased the literacy rate across China.
-The education also promoted the ideals of Tridemism of democracy, republicanism, science, constitutionalism, and Chinese Nationalism based on the Political Tutelage of the Kuomintang.
+The Kuomintang supported women's suffrage and education and the abolition of polygamy and foot binding.
+Under Chiang's leadership, the Republic of China government also enacted a women's quota in the parliament, with reserved seats for women.
+During the Nanjing Decade, average Chinese citizens received education that they had been denied by the dynasties.
+That increased the literacy rate across China and also promoted the ideals of Tridemism of democracy, republicanism, science, constitutionalism, and Chinese nationalism based on the Dang Guo system of the KMT.